craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Bible 2.md

 Related articles include [[Great Fires]], [[Great Northern Forests]], [[King's Common (language)]]

 ### Northwest
 The northwest was a temperate forest, and is now a unique ashen ecosystem (see Morrowind?).
-This area is seperated from its neighbors by a large burn line in the east and the [[Deakred Range]] at its south.
+This area is separated from its neighbors by a large burn line in the east and the [[Deakred Range]] at its south.
 Currently, it is nearly entirely controlled by [[The Church of the White Flame]].

 Related articles include [[Great Fires]], [[Great Northern Forests]], [[High Common (language)]]

 ### Southwest
 The southwest is a desert.
 This is the land that Tetrimoc made his home, although the people now rule these lands.
 He is a religious figure to most here, rather than a mortal dragon as he is.
-This area is seperated from its neighbors by the [[Deakred Range]] at its north and the [[Alavini River]] at its east.
+This area is separated from its neighbors by the [[Deakred Range]] at its north and the [[Alavini River]] at its east.

 Related articles include; [[Tetrimoc]], [[The Outlands]], [[The Golden City]], [[Desertspeech (language)]]